reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 Notice the new `() =>` syntax.
 Here, `() => handleClick(0)` is an *arrow function,* which is a shorter way to define functions.
 When the square is clicked, the code after the `=>` "arrow" will run, calling `handleClick(0)`.

 Now you need to update the other eight squares to call `handleClick` from the arrow functions you pass.
-Make sure that the argument for each call the `handleClick` corresponds to the index of the correct square:
+Make sure that the argument for each call of the `handleClick` corresponds to the index of the correct square:

 ```js {6-8,11-13,16-18}
 export default function Board() {